Lyapunov Function Partial Differential Equations for Chemical Reaction Networks: Some Special Cases

 As the scale level increases, such as increasing from the molecular level to molar level, the random part $\hat{N}(t)$, compared to the deterministic part $\tilde{N}(t)$, contributes to the system smaller and smaller, and can be ignored at last.
-Also, note the fact that $N_j\gg v_{ji},~\forall i,j$, then the stochastic model of (\ref{StochasticModel}) changes to be a deterministic one that describes the evolution of concentration vector $x(t)=\frac{N(t)}{A_v\cdot V}$, written as
+Also, note the fact that $N_j(t)\gg v_{ji},~\forall i,j$, {then the stochastic model of \mbox{(\ref{StochasticModel})} can be well approximated by a deterministic one\mbox{\cite{anderson2015stochastic}}} that describes the evolution of concentration vector $x(t)=\frac{N(t)}{A_v\cdot V}$, written as